PDF look and feel

 1. Go to Settings > PDF.

 2. Add PDF Header HTML or PDF Footer HTML that includes the [pdf("page-number")] merge code.
-Here, I've added a centered div that will create "Page [number]":
+For example, you can add a centered div like this to create a "Page [number]" treatment:

 3. Be sure to Save your changes.